sghoweri/ascmats.github.io/index.md

 ## If you want to revert your mat back to the original TrampleTek Blue (Bluetooth socket version) go [here](https://ascmats.github.io/TTB_restore.html).

-You can alway contact me at Raymond@asc.com if you have issues, questions, or suggestions for the documentation.
+### Please join the [ASC Discord server](https://discord.gg/cB9P6NmYJg) if you have issues, questions, or suggestions for the documentation.

+You can also reach out to hello@asc.com for additional questions about ASC.

 Link to the github repo for these web page is [here](https://github.com/ascmats/ascmats.github.io).